Megan-0401/browser-quiz-game/README.md

         -   The answer button colour will turn red
         -   An encouraging message will display (e.g. `Better luck next time`)
     -   When the `50/50` button is clicked:
-        -   Two incorrect answers will be removed
+        -   Two randomly chosen incorrect answers will be removed
         -   The user's score will decrease by 2
         -   The button will be greyed out, and no longer be able to be clicked on
     -   The `next question` button will then display.
 When clicked on: